 In 2005 the federal government announced its decision to close a number of military bases around the nation, including the NSCS as well as Fort Gillem and Fort McPherson, both in the Atlanta metropolitan region.
 Five years later, on October 29, 2010, the last class of students graduated from NSCS in Athens.
 The school relocated to Newport, Rhode Island, the following December.

-The deed to the NSCS grounds in Athens was transferred to the University of Georgia in a ceremony held on October 19, 2010.
+The deed to the NSCS grounds in Athens was transferred to the University of Georgia in a ceremony held in March 2011.
 Prior to the transfer, a series of events, including an opening of the grounds to the public, was held to commemorate the school’s contributions to the Athens community.
 In January 2012 the site reopened as the UGA Health Sciences Campus, in partnership with Georgia Health Sciences University in Augusta.

 Share Snippet Copy Copy with Citation